dotnet/docs/docs/standard/serialization/system-text-json-source-generation.md

 :::code language="csharp" source="snippets/system-text-json-source-generation/csharp/BothModesNoOptions.cs" id="SerializeDirect":::

-This method provides an advantage for assembly trimming, as it can trim `JsonSerializer` if you don't use it.
+This method provides an advantage for assembly trimming, because `JsonSerializer` can be trimmed if you don't use it.

 The <xref:System.Text.Json.Serialization.Metadata.JsonTypeInfo%601.Serialize%2A?displayProperty=nameWithType> method is only available when you select serialization optimization mode or both modes.
 When you select only metadata collection mode, `Serialize` is null.